 - a number to call if you get worse,

 What’s missing is the detail.
 You also need to know

 - which medications you received the day of discharge and what you still need to take when you get home,

 - any changes to your medication schedule at home based on this admission,

 - what treatments do you need to do (how often, and how long), and

 - when to call if there’s a problem.

 Coming Home is Overwhelming

 Once home from the hospital or doctor’s office, you often wonder, “Now what?”
 You feel overwhelmed by what’s ahead and afraid of doing something wrong and causing harm.
 It’s scary.
-That’s why I started Becoming a Family Caregiver, to help with that feeling and help you build confidence in your knowledge and skills.
+In the pages ahead in Becoming a Family Caregiver, you will find help in building the knowledge and skills you need to confidently care for your family member.
 Here you’ll learn how to do things, why you do them, and what happens when you do.
 You will see that you’re not alone and find others like yourself.
 Knowing where to go and what to do will be much easier for you, and if you can’t find what you need, you’ll have someone you can ask—Me!